Trauma-Informed Youth Engagement™

 Prepare and support youth to become highly effective advocates

-Mental Health clinicians
+Mental health clinicians

-Direct care staff and TAY practitioners
+Direct care staff and youth practitioners

 Any staff who are responsible for engaging, preparing, and supporting youth and young adults to actively participate in their care planning, advocacy events, youth speaking panels, groups, activities… and supervisors of those staff members.